Hosted by SISP student committee, McGill University

 Intensifying Interventions for Struggling Readers through Data-Based Decision Making

-The McGill University Department of Educational and Counselling Psychology is approved by l'Ordre des Psychologues du Québec to offer up to 12 hours of continuing education credits for psychologists.
+The McGill University Department of Educational and Counselling Psychology is approved by l'Ordre des Psychologues du Québec and the Canadian Psychological Association to offer up to 12 hours of continuing education credits for psychologists.
 The Department of Educational and Counselling Psychology maintains responsibility for the program.

 Addressing Mental Health in Students with Autism

 Assessment of Functional Impairment in Children: New Data, New Ideas and the Rating Scale of Impairment